 Let’s not forget the “feel good” feeling our pets have once they’ve been groomed.
 Not only do they physically feel good, because the dirt, debris and knots have been removed but they’ve also been able to spend time socialising with other people and dogs.
 Grooming can help your best friend’s mental and emotional well-being as much as it can their physical health!

-We have salons at both our Currumbin and Coomera practices but book in early to get the time you’re looking for!
-To book at Currumbin please call 5598 4200.
-To book at Coomera, please call 5502 3333.
+Our salon is located at our Currumbin practice.
+You’ll need to book in early to get the time you’re looking for!
+Please call 5598 4200.

 Article written by Katie Buckley – Groomer, The Vet Lounge Currumbin.